19 Creative Instagram Post ideas for Illustrators – Create interesting Content

 I personally love browsing through people’s note books, they’re always so different from person to person, they really reflect a lot about their owner.

 Showcase a product you love

-Feature your favourite brand of pens, pencils or any other creative product that you use make sure to create a interesting and fun post when showcasing that product.
+Feature your favorite brand of pens, pencils, or any other creative product that you use to make sure to create an interesting and fun post when showcasing that product.

-Also pick a product that’s related to your page and the content that it’s about, you don’t want to showcase your favourite truck tire on your illustration page for example.
+Also, pick a product that’s related to your page and the content that it’s about, you don’t want to showcase your favorite truck tire on your illustration page for example.

 Create something new with what you got

 Most artists and makers have a ton of work that just laying around, and that work could be transformed into something ells (without too much effort).

 You could for example take an illustration you have and turn it into a pattern, an animation (as mentioned above), print it out, cut it out and make a stop motion video with it.
 It’s all about taking advantage of something you already made and creating something without having to start from scratch.

 Sometimes it’s OK to repost something old, but you could try to add something too it, maybe it’s and old image that’s fitting for the current holiday, or you could add a small comment about the piece in the caption.